 The game accessories seem endless from zappers to shoot at the screen to lightsabers to golf clubs.
 Wii uses many ways to get you or your kids off the couch and active.

 Now let’s look at ways for moms to benefit from the Wii – not just play games but get in shape, creating a personal workout.
 Adding the balance board to your accessories, you can use the console to perform exercise routines, such as the Cardio Work Out with kickboxing.

 Would you allow your kids to play on Wii for physical fitness?

 The motions start happening similar to the remote controller – you have complete control during the work.
 The board alerts the user if there is an unbalance that can be harmful to the body.

-You can perform squats, pushups, crunches, jumping rope, back exercises, dodge punching and log cutting.
+You can perform squats, pushups, crunches, jumping rope, back exercises, dodge punching, and log cutting.
 In no time, you will be having a fantastic time, sweating in your living room.